planttheidea/moize/README.md

 ## Direct cache manipulation

-There are a couple of methods provided on the memoized function which allow for programmatic manipulation of the cache:
+There are a few methods provided on the `moize`d function which allow for programmatic manipulation of the cache:

 #### add(key, value)